Gbury/dolmen/doc/lsp.md

 au BufEnter *.zf setf zf
 ```

-If you prefer lua configuraton to vimscript, you can proceed as follow.
+If you prefer lua to vimscript, you can proceed as follow.
-First, turn on the filetype configuration feature in lua:
+First, turn on the filetype configuration feature in your `init.lua`:

 ```lua
 vim.g.do_filetype_lua = 1